 The American Venus proved popular upon release, and continued to be shown around the United States for an unusually long two years.
-Though largely eye-candy, many fans and at least a few critics responded to the numerous scantily clad bathing beauties, an elaborate tableaux and fashion show, and the film’s pioneering use of Technicolor.
+Though largely eye-candy, many fans and at least a few critics responded to the scantily clad bathing beauties, an elaborate tableaux and fashion show, and the film’s pioneering use of Technicolor.
 The critic for the Boston Herald wrote, “The scenes made at Atlantic City and during the prologue are artistically done in Technicolor.
 Comedy relief in abundance is furnished by a wild automobile chase replete with giggles and thrills.
 The picture on the whole is entertaining.”

 However, not all were pleased with this otherwise frothy comedy.
 Harrison’s Reports, an industry trade journal, echoed the comments found in other publications: “The only striking feature about it is the technicolor scenes; they are extremely beautiful.
 But some of them will, no doubt, prove offensive to church going people, particularly in the small communities, because of the fact that women’s legs, backs, sides and abdomens as low as below the navel, are shown aplenty.
 Women in tights have been shown in his pictures by Mack Sennett, but he has never been so ‘raw’; at least he had the girls wear brassieres, whereas Jesse Lasky has his girls wear nothing under the bathing suits, with the result that the women’s outlines of their breasts are clearly seen.
 In places there isn’t even the thin cloth of the bathing suit to cover the flesh.”
+The Washington Herald likewise noted, “Many of the tinted scenes of the fashion review were very daring in their exposure of the Atlantic City bathing girls.
+Once scene especially drew forth gasps from the audience; whether from shock or admiration, we cannot say.”

 STORY SYNOPSIS: